viniciuscaregnato/Macroeconomic-Random-Forest-studies/README.md

 # Macroeconomic-Random-Forest-studies
-I'm sharing the code I used to apply MRF to my research, based on the Macroeconomic Random Forest method, developed by P Goulet Coulombe (2024).
+I share the code I applied to run MRF to my research, based on the Macroeconomic Random Forest method, developed by P Goulet Coulombe (2024).